gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 So if you understand groupby, you also understand pivot.
 In fact, all of the screenshots in this article are screenshots of pivot tables.
 Since groupby is just a special case of pivot, and uniques is just a special case of groupby, all of these operations can be expressed as pivots.
 It's the same fundamental summarization of the input data.
-For me, that was the crucial insight that finally make pivot tables understandable.
+For me, that was the crucial insight that finally made pivot tables understandable.

 ## Why Pivot?